~ NEW ~

 Dr. Kevin Brower

 In September 2011 we were pleased to begin rehearsals with our new Artistic Director, Dr. Kevin Brower.
-Dr. Brower is Dean of the College of Performing and Visual Arts at BYU-Idaho in Rexburg, Idaho.
+At that time Dr. Brower was Dean of the College of Performing and Visual Arts at BYU-Idaho in Rexburg, Idaho.

 Our first concert under the direction of Dr. Brower, "Brahms and Other Fancies" was November 5, 2011 at Trinity United Methodist in Idaho Falls.
 Our next concerts were "Our Spirits Soar and Other Flights of Fancy" in Idaho Falls on May 12, 2012 at St. Luke's Episcopal Church and in Ketchum, Idaho on May 19, 2012 in St. Thomas Episcopal Church.